 Q: Do you offer discounts for large or wholesale orders?

 A: Yes.
 The discount really depends on which items you're interested in and how many you want to order.
-Some items (mainly the pricier wool items) are not available for wholesale at this time, but most others are.
+Some items are not available for wholesale at this time, but most others are.
 Contact me before you order so I can calculate the shipping for multiple items and quote you a total price.

 If you own a store that works on consignment, I may be able to do that for some items.
 Again, just contact me so we can discuss your options.
 I would love to see my items in your store!